vaibhav-y/coronavirus-analyser/README.md

 # Coronavirus Analyser

-A react tool for coronvairus analysis and other basic functionalities.
+A react tool for coronavirus analysis and other basic functionalities.

 ## Usage Via Git
 1. Fork the repository.